How a simple formula replaced Wall Street's market makers

 It's passive market making.
 You provide capital, earn fees, and let the math handle pricing.

 Impermanent loss is what happens when token prices change after you deposit.
+Here's how it works:

 You deposit 1 ETH ($2,000) and 2,000 USDC into a pool.
 Your position is worth $4,000.

 ETH doubles to $4,000.
-If you had just held, you'd have:
+If you had just held, you'd have 1 ETH worth $4,000 plus 2,000 USDC—total $6,000.

 But in the pool, arbitrageurs have been rebalancing.
-The constant product formula means your position now looks something like:
+The constant product formula means your position now looks something like 0.707 ETH ($2,828) and 2,828 USDC ($2,828)—total $5,656.

 You made money ($5,656 > $4,000), but less than if you'd simply held ($5,656 < $6,000).
 The $344 difference is impermanent loss.

-It's "impermanent" because if ETH returns to $2,000, your loss disappears.
+It's called "impermanent" because if ETH returns to $2,000, your loss disappears.
 It becomes permanent when you withdraw at diverged prices.

 The basic x · y = k formula was just the beginning.

 Liquidity pools are infrastructure.
-They make other things possible:
+They make other things possible.

 The existence of liquid on-chain markets is what makes DeFi work.
 Without pools, there's no price discovery, no collateral valuation, no functioning ecosystem.